-This seminar introduces some of the ways in which historians have approached major scientific concepts such as 'truth' and 'objectivity'.
-What does it mean for 'truth' to have a history?
+This seminar introduces some of the ways in which historians of science have approached major concepts in modern history.
+We focus in on the concept of the 'fact'.
+What does it mean for 'facts' to have a history?
 What kind of history is this?
 And what are the implications for the place of science in society today?

 Daston, Lorraine, and Peter Galison, Objectivity (Zone Books, 2010)